Tombh6/Tombh6/README.md

 <li>✈ World traveler</li>

 <li>🦾Creative with good interpersonal skills and leadership skills.
 Self-motivated with the ability to motivate people.
-Passionate about learning <br> and developing</li>
+Passionate about learning <br><br> and developing</li>

 <h2>Languages</h2>